argilla-io/distilabel/docs/sections/papers/deita.md

 )
 ```

-We can push the results to the hub.
+We can push the results to the hub:

 ```python
 distiset.push_to_hub("distilabel-internal-testing/deita-colab")